Quentin Hughes (architect): Post war

 In 1964 Hughes published Seaport: Architecture & Townscape in Liverpool, in which he stressed the significance of the Victorian and Edwardian architectural inheritance of the city.
 Much of the city centre was saved because of his activities, which in particular helped preserve the Albert Dock Warehouses and the Oriel Chambers.
 The book was highly influential in starting a national trend opposing the architectural Brutalism of the 1960s.
 In 1967 he also wrote a detailed policy for the conservation of Liverpool's architecture which was adopted by the City Council.

 In addition to his academic work Hughes also found time to practise as an architect, designing houses in Surrey, and working on conservation projects including Bridge Street, Chester (1962–4), Neston, Wirral (1967), and Greenbank House, Sefton Park, Liverpool (1969).

 In 1968, while at Liverpool University, he was seconded to set up the School of Architecture at the University of Malta, becoming the first Professor of Architecture in 1970 but, after 'crossing swords' with the country's president Dom Mintoff, he returned to Liverpool in 1973.

 Hughes was one of the founders of the Fortress Study Group in 1975 and served as the first editor of the group's journal, Fort, being internationally respected for his knowledge of military architecture.

 Later life

 Hughes became the chairman of the Merseyside Civic Trust in 1995, serving until 2001.
 In this role he and his team stopped commercial development of a dedicated public space at Liverpool Pier Head.
-In 1999 he was appointed OBE in recognition of his work in conserving the architecture of north-west England and in 2000 was made an Honorary Professor of Architecture by Liverpool John Moores University.
+In 1999, he was appointed OBE in recognition of his work in conserving the architecture of north-west England and in 2000 was made an Honorary Professor of Architecture by Liverpool John Moores University.
 In 2004 he received Malta's highest civil honour, the National Order of Merit.

 Private life

-In 1947 Hughes married Margaret Evans with whom he had two daughters, Gigi & Sian.
-They divorced and he married Josephine (Jo) Radcliff in1983.
-They had a daughter, Alice.
+In 1947, Hughes married Margaret Evans with whom he had two daughters.
+They divorced and he married Josephine Radcliff in 1983.
+They had a daughter.